 Conservation Evidence is a free, authoritative information resource designed to support decisions about how to maintain and restore global biodiversity.

 We summarise evidence from the scientific literature about the effects of conservation interventions, such as methods of habitat or species management.

 Why not search the database of summaries of over four thousand papers that determine the consequences of interventions?
 Why not look at our synopses that summarise all the research looking at whether interventions are beneficial?
-Current synopses cover bees, bird and European farmland, but many more are in preparation.
+Current synopses cover amphibians, bats, bees, birds, European farmland and natural pest control, but many more are in progress.

 A unique, free to publish open-access journal publishing research and case studies that measure the effects of conservation actions.

 03/03/2014: Bat Conservation: global evidence for the effects of interventions - Now available

 26/02/2014: Conservation Evidence listed as a finalist for the KATERVA Award